Table of Contents

 Practical Tips for Working with Dry Red Chiles

 If you've ever tried to cook with dry red chiles, you know they can be a bit of a challenge at first.
 But once you get the hang of it, they become one of your most versatile tools in the kitchen.
-Here are some practical tips to help you master them:
+Here are detailed tips to help you master them:

 - Toast before using: Toasting dry chiles in a pan or oven enhances their flavor and makes them easier to rehydrate.
 Just a few minutes over medium heat is all it takes.
+For best results, toast whole chiles until fragrant (30-60 seconds per side), but avoid charring.
+This step is crucial for authentic mole and adobo sauces, as noted by the International Chili Society.

 Chile Type | Flavor Profile | Heat Level | Best Uses |